CodiumTeam/tdd-training-java/coffee-machine/README.md

 # Project
-In this Coffe Machine Project, your task is to implement the logic (starting from a simple class) that translates orders from customers of the coffee machine to the drink maker.
+In this Coffee Machine Project, your task is to implement the logic (starting from a simple class) that translates orders from customers of the coffee machine to the drink maker.
 Your code will use the drink maker protocol to send commands to the drink maker.

 # First iteration - Making drinks